I always wanted my practical philosophy to be more profound than “Seek pleasure, avoid pain.”

 - Pleasures of the will: true pride of doing what one truly wants to do as in self-discipline, skill development, personal growth, the will to power, and virtuous, value-driven action

 - Pleasures of the spirit: ego dissolution and focused attention as in meditation, trance, mindcoolness, and creative, athletic, social, or spiritual flow activities

 Of course, body, mind, will, and spirit are all one, so their pleasures naturally overlap.

-While we may be tempted to rank different pleasures by quality, doing so is again just a pleasure of the mind which seeks intellectual pride by categorical thinking.
+While we may be tempted to rank different pleasures by quality, doing so is again just a pleasure of the mind that seeks intellectual pride through categorical thinking.
 Would indulging in this pleasure not skew our ranking?
 Even not judging categorized pleasures is in itself a pleasure: the pride of having a non-judgmental, open mind.

 The truth is: We are all different.
 Our bodies, abilities, talents, values, intelligence, life experience, and spiritual openness are all different.
 Accordingly, I will not rate some pleasures as better than others.
 Some simply fit better to some people than others, or to people at some life stage than another.

 Importantly, nobody can truthfully say that his motivation, behavior, or life purpose is independent of pleasure.
 I take this not as a falsifiable scientific claim, but as an axiom of conscious human decision-making—a statement so broad that it is almost meaningless: humans want to feel good.1

 We want to experience pleasure and avoid pain.
 This remains true when we choose temporary pain as a means to ultimately increase pleasure or avoid future uncontrollable pain.
 As long as we are mentally healthy, we endure pain and suffering only for our own (or maybe our offspring’s) greater net pleasure.